-Along with the knowledge acquired when learning from some of the best, George’s own ‘feel’ for a racehorse has meant that his Newmarket-based business has gone from strength to strength.
+Along with the knowledge acquired when learning from some of the best, George’s own ‘feel’ for a racehorse has meant his Newmarket-based business has gone from strength to strength.

-And George prepared the horse to perfection as he returned as a three-year-old with another Group-race triumph at Newbury, this time in the Greenham Stakes.
+George prepared the horse to perfection as he returned as a three-year-old with another Group-race triumph at Newbury, this time in the Greenham Stakes.
 A subsequent Group 1 win eluded James Garfield, but only narrowly.
 He ran a fine race in finishing second in the Prix Maurice du Gheest at Deauville and is now an exciting stallion at Rathbarry Stud.